 Other adults with risk factors including certain medical conditions or lifestyles should also consult their doctors about receiving vaccinations to prevent several types of meningococcal meningitis and Hepatitis A.

 For each immunization, there are special cases in which people with certain conditions should or should not receive it.
-For information on each immunization and when to be vaccinated, please consult CDC’s website.
+Some immunocompromised individuals or those with severe allergies may consider skipping certain vaccines.
+For information on each immunization and when to be vaccinated, consult CDC’s website.

-Okereke said if you switch health care providers, make sure your immunization records are transferred.
-A vaccine card could also be helpful for your doctor to track what shots you’ve already received and what is due next.
+If you switch healthcare providers, make sure your immunization records are transferred.
+A vaccine card also could be helpful to track what shots you’ve already received and what is due next.